prahaladbelavadi/codahale.com/_posts/2009-05-02-what-makes-jersey-interesting-parameter-classes.md

 First, `500 Internal Server Error`is the wrong response.
 The problem isn't with the server's state, it's with the request.
-A better response would be `400 Bad Request` -- that way the client knows not to retry the request, and we can add an explanation of what about the request needs to change before it will be acceptable.
+A better response would be `400 Bad Request`--that way the client knows not to retry the request, and we can add an explanation of what about the request needs to change before it will be acceptable.